Zeyadm8112/RattMurdock/README.md

 ## Overview

-RATTMURDOCK is a Remote Access Trojan (RAT) inspired by the legendary show *Daredevil*.
+RATTMURDOCK is a Remote Access Trojan (RAT), The name is inspired by the legendary show *Daredevil*.
 This tool is designed for educational purposes and allows users to create a hidden local administrator account on a target Windows machine.
 It establishes a persistent SSH connection that runs at startup, providing the user with a Python console for remote interaction.

 ## Development Status